francesco-mt/py-fraud-detection/README.md

 ## 🎯 Objective

-Build a binary classifier to detect fraudulent credit card transactions in real time, with explainable predictions suitable for compliance reporting.
+Build a binary classifier to detect fraudulent credit card transactions, with explainable predictions suitable for compliance reporting.

 ---